 A complete rug size guide

-How to choose a rug for a living room
+How to choose a rug for the living room

 What type of rug is suitable for the living room?